olibrook/conjugate-this/README.rst

-TODO: Store scores for each and every verb/tense/pronoun and display these.
 TODO: Update Verb List view to shade background color of cells based on
       number of times answered correctly.
 TODO: Save progress to localstorage.